virginielgb/musicShuffler/README.md

                    Otherwise shuffled files will be saved in music/shuffled

   -h | --help      to show this message

+  -w               to start a web-server for you to choose your music folder

 Please note that all subfolders will be deleted in the end location.
 Do not use the -o option if you want to preserve your original organisation.